We are a diverse group of academics who research many aspects of work and organisations.

 - Financialisation and political and ethical responses

-- Gender, sexuality and the body in organisations
+- Gender, sexuality, the body in organisations and how bodies are organised

 - Human-animal relations in organisations